dl1ycf/MacOSVirtualAudio/README.md

 loopback rogue amoeba

 and you will find a product which you can buy for about USD 100 (you can evaluate before you pay).
-I have not bought it and never tried it, but according to the advertisement it should be fine for routing audio between HPSDR applications to digimode programs, and it seems you get some other benefits such as a virtual audio patch-panel as well.
+I can tell that it works because I have bought it for use with my Apple M1 MacBookAir, where I have not even tried to use my own driver.